Monday, December 25, 2017

 Kirtipur

-Kirtipur कीर्तिपुर is the ancient Newari settlement which lies in the southwest of Kathmandu valley.
-Uniquely located on the long hilltop ridge where visitors can see the panoramic view of Kathmandu.
-Two famous Hindu mandirs(temple) are centered along the long hilltop.
+Kirtipur कीर्तिपुर is the ancient Newari settlement that lies in the southwest of the Kathmandu valley.
+Uniquely located on the long hilltop ridge, where visitors can see the panoramic view of Kathmandu.
+Two famous Hindu mandirs(temples) are centered along the long hilltop.
 Uma Maheshwar sits on the higher hill to the north, while Bagh Bhairav(Photo) stands in the middle of Kirtipur.
 Despite the earthquake in 2015, fortunately, these two survived intact.
 As you wander around the town, you will find a number of amazing medieval buildings dotted along its backstreets.
 Besides, the community of Kirtipur is proud of its abundant historical and cultural heritage.
-Nonetheless, Kirtipur has been ignored by tourists for long and is one of the least visited place in the valley.
+Nonetheless, Kirtipur has been ignored by tourists for a long and is one of the least visited places in the valley.

-Kirtipur people hanged the seized weapons like Kukuri knives and shields on the third story exterior walls of Bagh Bhairav Mandir and celebrated the victory after beating off Gorkha army at the first battle.
-The rusty weapons could be still seen there as it used to be.
+Kirtipur people hung the seized weapons like Kukuri knives and shields on the third-story exterior walls of Bagh Bhairav Mandir and celebrated the victory after beating off Gorkha army at the first battle.
+The rusty weapons could still be seen there as they used to be.
 The sketch was done in Jan.
 2004.

 Monday, December 04, 2017